adaltas/node-nikita/packages/core/src/actions/execute/index.coffee.md

             Run this command inside a root directory with the arc-chroot command or any provided string, require the "arch_chroot_rootdir" option if activated.
             '''
-          'arch_chroot_rootdir':
-            type: 'string'
-            description: '''
-            Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
-            '''
           'bash':
             type: ['boolean', 'string']
             description: '''